Scott Armstrong (wrestler): World Championship Wrestling (1994–2001)

-While wrestling singles matches with Konnan in the first half of 1996 under his Scott Armstrong name, Scott and Steve began competing under their real surnames as the James Brothers from time to time (although they did not change their looks at all) On the February 17th edition of WCW Saturday Night they again fell to Men At Work.
+While wrestling singles matches with Konnan in the first half of 1996 under his Scott Armstrong name, Scott and Steve began competing under their real surnames as the James Brothers from time to time.
+On the February 17th edition of WCW Saturday Night they again fell to Men At Work.
 In June 1996 they were defeated by Public Enemy, and on the July 1st edition they were defeated again by Arn Anderson and Ric Flair.
-On the July 28th, 1996 edition of WCW Worldwide they fell to Lord Steven Regal and Squire Dave Taylor.
-On the August 22nd 1996 taping of WCW Pro The James Brothers would finally gain their first WCW victory when they defeated Bill Payne and Rick Thames.
+On the July 28, 1996, edition of WCW Worldwide they fell to Lord Steven Regal and Squire Dave Taylor.
+On the August 22, 1996, taping of WCW Pro The James Brothers would finally gain their first WCW victory when they defeated Bill Payne and Rick Thames.
 They would go on to face The Amazing French Canadians and The Faces of Fear during the remainder of 1996.

 The James Brothers would continue teaming in 1997 and faced The Amazing French Canadians and The Steiner Brothers.
 On the April 13th, 1997 edition of WCW Worldwide they defeated The Southern Posse.
 After this they moved on to a brief series of matches with Harlem Heat, and in May 1997 defeated the new duo of Jim Powers and Bobby Walker, the latter put together by Teddy Long.
 After this they were winless for the rest of 1997 in matches with Mortis and Wrath, as well as The Public Enemy.
 Their pairing continued into 1998 but again saw little success.
 They were winless against High Voltage in multiple encounters.
-On the September 13th PPV Fall Brawl 98 they were involved in an angle when WCW Worldwide announcer Mike Tenay attempted to interview them, only to be interrupted by Ernest Miller who then attacked both brothers.
+On the September 13th PPV Fall Brawl '98 they were involved in an angle when WCW Worldwide announcer Mike Tenay attempted to interview them, only to be interrupted by Ernest Miller who then attacked both brothers.
 Thirteen days later they would defeat The Power Company on WCW Saturday Night.
-On November 30, 1998 the duo enjoyed the biggest victory of their WCW tenure when they upset Raven and Kanyon on WCW Monday Nitro.
+On November 30, 1998, the duo enjoyed the biggest victory of their WCW tenure when they upset Raven and Kanyon on WCW Monday Nitro.

 Success continued for The James Brothers in 1999.
-On January 6, 1999 they upset Alex Wright and Disco Inferno in Mobile, AL. On the January 9th, 1999 edition of WCW Saturday Night they defeated Nick Dinsmore and Mike Sullivan.
+On January 6, 1999, they upset Alex Wright and Disco Inferno in Mobile, Alabama.
+On the January, 1999, edition of WCW Saturday Night they defeated Nick Dinsmore and Mike Sullivan.
 The winning streak was stop in April on WCW Saturday Night when they were defeated by Disorderly Conduct.
-On April 27, 1999 at a television taping in Bismarck, ND they faced the NWO for the first time and defeated Vincent and Stevie Ray.
-On April 29, 1999 on WCW Monday Nitro the team faced Raven in a handicap match and were victorious.
+On April 27, 1999, at a television taping in Bismarck, North Dakota, they faced the NWO for the first time and defeated Vincent and Stevie Ray.
+On April 29, 1999, on WCW Monday Nitro the team faced Raven in a handicap match and were victorious.
 Scott's teaming with Steve finally came to an end on March 1, 2000, when The James Brothers faced WCW World Tag-Team Champions Big Vito and Johnny The Bull at a WCW Saturday Night taping.
 Shortly thereafter Steve Armstrong left the promotion, while Scott became a referee.